 - In software development, empathy becomes a priority (ZDNet)

 What is the average salary for a CIO?

 As one of the highest-paying cybersecurity jobs, CIOs do make an impressive salary.
 Based on 392 salaries reported on Indeed--last updated on Feb.
 26, 2021--the average pay per year for a CIO in the US is $126,812.

 Experience can make a big difference in a CIO's pay, Payscale found.
 An entry-level CIO in the US with less than one year of experience will typically earn an average of $103,519, but that number jumps to $181,468 for CIOs with at least 20 years of experience.

 - The best programming languages to learn--and the worst (TechRepublic Premium)

 - How developers can negotiate a higher salary in a job interview: 6 tips (TechRepublic)

 - Photos: 10 tech companies with amazing employee perks (TechRepublic)

 What are the hottest markets for CIOs?

-The 10 US states with the highest average annual salaries for CIOs in 2019, according to ZipRecruiter, are as follows (as of September 2019):
+The 10 US states with the highest average annual salaries for CIOs, according to ZipRecruiter, are as follows (as of March 2021):